gc-proto/service-canada/README.md

 - basic: basic layout
 - subway-landing: index page for the subway pattern
 - subway-section: page with the subway navigation on the right
+- topic: page with the beta theme-topic layout

 2) Duplicate the template in the right folder - or copy the code from the template in a new file in the right folder